For an Online Master's in Educational Leadership Degree, your classes may include:

 Analysis, Assessment and Technology

-This course provides the foundations of analysis and assessment methodologies used in the field of education.
+This course is designed to provide the foundations of analysis and assessment methodologies used in the field of education.
 Learners are introduced to applied quantitative and qualitative educational research methods in context of the practitioner's educational environment.
 Comparisons of formative and summative assessment and formative evaluation will be addressed.

 Applying Learning Theories

-This course provides an introduction to the various schools of thought on how people learn.
+This course is designed to provide an introduction to the various schools of thought on how people learn.
 The course will emphasize the practical implications of cognitive science.
 It provides a comprehensive survey of the progressive understanding of the learning process.
 Learners will explore learning theories, such as cognitive, behaviorist, and constructivist.
-Learners will compare the theories and their application in the learner's respective field using the appropriate formal written communication for the discipline of Education.
+Learners will also have the opportunity to compare the theories and their application in the learner's respective field using the appropriate formal written communication for the discipline of Education.

 Integrative Design and Evaluation

 This course examines the development of curricula for education and workplace learning and development.
-Comparison of evaluation design, curriculum design, and instructional design will assist learners in understanding the similarities and differences in these fields of education.
-Learner will learn to develop learning objectives.
+Comparison of evaluation design, curriculum design, and instructional design are structured to assist learners in understanding the similarities and differences in these fields of education.
+Learner will study how to develop learning objectives.
 Program evaluation techniques will be introduced.